apollographql/apollo-link-rest/docs/rest.md

 * `typePatcher: /map-of-functions/`: _optional_ Structure to allow you to specify the `__typename` when you have nested objects in your REST response!
 * `defaultSerializer /function/`: _optional_ function that will be used by the `RestLink` as the default serializer when no `bodySerializer` is defined for a `@rest` call.
 The function will also be passed the current `Header` set, which can be updated before the request is sent to `fetch`.
 Default method uses `JSON.stringify` and sets the `Content-Type` to `application/json`.
 * `bodySerializers: /map-of-functions/`: _optional_ Structure to allow the definition of alternative serializers, which can then be specified by their key.
-- `responseParser?: /function/`: _optional_ Apollo expects a record response to return a root object, and a collection of records response to return an array of objects.
+- `responseTransformer?: /function/`: _optional_ Apollo expects a record response to return a root object, and a collection of records response to return an array of objects.
 Use this function to structure the response into the format Apollo expects if your response data is structured differently.

 <h3 id="options.endpoints">Multiple endpoints</h3>